<style>.woocommerce-product-gallery{ opacity: 1 !important; }</style>

 Bathroom products.

-In addition to grab bars and safety poles, we carry bathroom products like commode chairs, folding shower seats, bidets, and accessible wash basins.
+In addition to grab bars and safety poles, we carry Produits de salle de bain like commode chairs, folding shower seats, bidets, and accessible wash basins.
 All of our bathroom products are ADA-compliant, meeting the highest standards for accessibility and safety.

 Ready to schedule your free in-home consultation?
 Contact your local accessibility experts at Next Day Access.
 We’ll draw on our expertise and experience in helping you to identify safety risks and recommend solutions.